Philadelphia Futures has produced significant and measurable results that have made our approach a model for organizations nationwide.

 - Urban boys of color face overwhelming obstacles on their journey to college.
 In response to this national crisis, in 2006, Philadelphia Futures created the Young Men's Initiative, which provides boys with opportunities to be exposed to positive male role models and helps to foster positive personal and academic outcomes.

 - Annually, Philadelphia Futures publishes and distributes – at no cost to students and their families – more than 40,000 copies of the Step Up to College Guide, and also makes the Step Up to College Video Series and accompanying digital media resources available on www.stepuptocollege.org and www.youtube.com/stepuptocollege.
+In 2016, the free Step Up to College mobile app was launched providing enriched, interactive access to the Guide.

 - Each year, as the administrator of the Charles E. Ellis Trust for Girls, Philadelphia Futures awards more than $1 million in grants to young women residing in single-parent homes in Philadelphia for tuition assistance and to fund life-changing, academic enrichment programs.